plentymarkets/plugin-payment-invoice/meta/documents/user_guide_en.md

 				<b>Designated use</b>
 			</td>
 			<td>
 			Enter designated use for purchase on invoice.
+Use the placeholder <code>%s</code> to display the order ID.
 			</td>
 		</tr>
 		<tr>